miloradova95/OpenAtlas/sphinx/source/examples/artifacts.rst

   - e.g. when an artifact is transfered to a place where it is later found during an archaeological excavation after the production event or when it is moved to a museum or sold to a new owner.
-Click here to see a short tutorial on adding a :doc:`/move_event`
+Click here to see a short tutorial on adding a :doc:`move_event`

 **Example:** Leonardo painted the Mona Lisa in his workshop in Florence, therefore Florence would be linked to the artifact as place.
 It was then acquired by King Francis of France and exhibited in Château d'Amboise.
-This change of location can also be tracked in the database by a :doc:`/move_event`.
+This change of location can also be tracked in the database by a :doc:`move_event`.
-Another :doc:`/move_event` maps the transfer of the image to Fountainebleau.
+Another :doc:`move_event` maps the transfer of the image to Fountainebleau.
 By adding further move events the way of the picture to the Louvre in Paris can be documented.